 231 An Introduction to the History of Art.
 F, core.
-A survey of the history of architecture, painting, and sculpture in Ancient, Medieval, and Renaissance times.
-A study of the character of Ancient art from Egypt through Rome is followed by a study of Medieval art from its beginning in the early days of the Christian era to its climax in the Gothic period of the thirteenth century.
-Mr. C. Young, Mr. H. Luttikhuizen.
+A survey of the history of architecture, painting, and sculpture in Ancient, Medieval, and early Renaissance times.
+A study of the character of Ancient art from cave art through Rome is followed by a study of Medieval art from its beginning in the early days of the Christian era to its climax in the Gothic period of the thirteenth century and non-western art.
+Mr. H. Luttikhuizen.

 232 An Introduction to the History of Art.
 S, core.
-Continuation of 231.
-The study of painting, sculpture, and architecture from the fourteenth century to the present.
-Mr. C. Young, Mr. H. Luttikhuizen.
+The study of painting, sculpture, and architecture from the Italian Renaissance through international post-modernism.
+Mr. H. Luttikhuizen.

-233 Medieval Art.
+233 W Medieval Art.
 F, core.
 A study of the mosaics, frescoes, illuminated manuscripts, sculpture, and architecture of the Christian era from the Byzantine, Early Christian, Romanesque, and Gothic periods.
 Slide lectures and discussions; a research paper is required.
 Prerequisite: sophomore standing or above.
-Art history majors must complete 231 and 232 before taking this course.
 Mr. H. Luttikhuizen.
-Not offered 1992-93.
+Not offered 1994-95.